herbyfae/AriMisc/README.md

-# Repository for all the random stuff I never bothered to look up if it already existed
+# Museum/Lab for all the things I was too lazy to look up
-### Currently home to 5 decent functions and 2 examples of peak brainrot
+### Currently home to 4 decent functions and 2 examples of peak brainrot

 **Summary** pretty much only restructures the base summary to give you a little more control.
 Just an uglier version of tbl_summary with the option to cap the number of categories displayed;